jackdewinter/pymarkdown/newdocs/src/user-guide.md

 **NOTE**: If you are looking for some quick help on how to get started with the PyMarkdown command line, read our [Quick Start - General Command-Line Usage](./quick-starts/general.md) guide.
+If you already understand the basics from that document, you can treat this section as the reference for how the command-line interface is structured: which subcommands exist, how to access per-command help, and where command-specific options are described.
+For detailed information on how **fix** mode behaves internally and which Rule Plugins have the **autofix** capability, see [Basic Fixing](#basic-fixing).

-If you are stuck on what to do when using the command line, it is always beneficial to enter the following command line:
+If you are unsure what to do on the command line, run:

 <!-- pyml disable code-block-style-->
 === "Global Python Install"